telerik/xaml-docs/controls/radgridview/filtering/basic.md

 ### Keep Filter Popup Open

-Through the `FilteringDropDownStaysOpen` property, you can control whether the filtering dropdown should stay open when a click outside of the popup occurs.
+Through the `FilteringDropDownStaysOpen` property of `RadGridView`, you can control whether the filtering dropdown should stay open when a click outside of the popup occurs.
 It has a default value of `False`.
 If set to `True`, the popup will only close on a click on either the `Close` button or the `Filter` icon.

 ## Filter Row